 STEM: CGG has focused on attending career fairs, presentations, skills sessions and workshops to enable discussions to take place on career opportunities and pathways.
-In order to close the Tech Gender Gap, we will be launching in early April a partnership with an external careers page called SheCanCode, in which we aim to attract and hire diverse talents to CGG.
+In order to close the Tech Gender Gap, we have been connecting and will continue to connect to women societies within Universities.